Battle of Abukir (1799): Background

 Although nominally part of the Ottoman Empire, Egypt had been ruled as a semi-autonomous province for centuries, and its potential occupation by France had been under discussion since 1774.
 In early 1798, Napoleon proposed its annexation as part of a wider plan to weaken British interests in Asia.
 He hoped to use Egypt as the first step in taking Constantinople, then to invade India and attack British possessions there.
 This was duly approved, and in July 1798, a French expeditionary force of over 40,000 landed in Alexandria.

 With British support, the Ottomans now declared war on France, and in 1799 sent two armies to recapture Egypt.
 One of these was transported by the Royal Navy, while the other marched down the Syrian coast.
 Napoleon took the initiative and marched north in February 1799, taking Gaza City, El Arish, and Jaffa, but was then held up at Acre for over two months.
 The defence was led by Djezzar Pasha, the Ottoman governor, assisted by Antoine de Phélippeaux, an engineer and master of artillery who had studied with Napoleon at the École militaire but was now a British colonel.
 The city was continually replenished with supplies by the Royal Navy, and with his own forces decimated by the plague, Napoleon withdrew, ending plans to capture Constantinople.

 On 14 July a British fleet of sixty ships landed with 16,000 men under the command of Mustafa Pasha, a veteran of the last Russo-Turkish War.
 The Ottoman troops overran an encampment of 300 French soldiers near Aboukir and slaughtered them, then set siege on the fortress of Aboukir – which was garrisoned by a skeletal force of 35 French troops.
 These troops would surrender 3 days later.
 The peninsula changed hands and Ottoman flags fluttered on the bastion.
-Proud of this success, Pasha was in no hurry to march on Cairo.
+Proud of this success, Mustafa Pasha was in no hurry to march on Cairo.
 Murad Bey, who had managed to escape and join him, said, "The French dreaded that you could not support the presence, I watch, and they are fleeing before me." and Murad replied, "Pasha, be glad that it suits the French to withdraw because if they turned, you would disappear before them like dust before the north wind."